 Google is the first place many of us go to for information - it's effective, ubiquitous and free, with astonishing 'reach'.

-But it also returns overwhelming amounts of information, is opaque in it's ranking, and can give different users different sets of results.
+But it also returns overwhelming amounts of information, is opaque in it's ranking, and can give different sets of results to different users.

 But is it a good research tool?